lightninginabox/btcpi/index.md

 ## Don't forget to change your password!
 1. Get the internal IP address of your BTCPayServer on your network by logging into your router and looking for 'btcpay' under attached devices.
-1. SSH into your BTCPi using it's IP address using [Putty](https://the.earth.li/~sgtatham/putty/latest/w32/putty-0.76-installer.msi).
+1. SSH into your BTCPi using it's IP address with [Putty](https://the.earth.li/~sgtatham/putty/latest/w32/putty-0.76-installer.msi).
 2. Username = pi
 3. Password = raspberry
 4. type 'passwd' and follow the prompt.